Tracardi/tracardi-api/manual/en/docs/plugins/tutorial/part1.md

 Theoretically, we should complete all the methods described above, but in our case not all are needed.
-We don't have configuration, so set_up method is not needed, we don't have connection to external systems, so close method is not needed either, we don't have an internal state of class, so __init__ will be empty.
+We don't have configuration, so set_up method is not needed, we don't have connection to external systems, so close method is not needed either, we don't have an internal state of class, so `__init__` will be empty.

 Before we start, let's create a file in which we will write the code.
 The tracardi plugins are in the directory:
-/tracardi/process_engine/action/v1.
+`/tracardi/process_engine/action/v1`.
 You can create your own catalog there or use an existing one.
 I will create my_plugin_folder directory and put my_plugin.py file in it.

 ### Now the code.

 Our plugin could look like this: